fjrefluxx/DTN7-ESP/README.md

     ```
     Endpoint* localEndpoint = DTN7::setup("dtn://node0");
     ```
-    to setup a local endpoint with the URI *dtn://node0*.
+    to set up a local endpoint with the URI *dtn://node0*.
 This endpoint can now be used with its `send()` function.

     > [!TIP] Reception Callback
-    > Add a receive callback function as second argument to `setup()`, so that the endpoint is notified of received messages addressed to it.
+    > Add a receive callback function as the second argument to `setup()`, so that the endpoint is notified of received messages addressed to it.
     > See [Callback Example](/examples/CallbackExample/) for information and examples on callback usage.
     >
     > If no callback is specified, received messages must be actively polled with the `poll()` function,